dumb0ctopus/deltascroll-releases/README.md

 This repository contains the public release files for DeltaScroll.

-DeltaScroll is an EPUB reader for Windows.
+DeltaScroll is an eBook reader for Windows.
 It provides local library management, reading position storage, shelves, favourites, highlights, bookmarks, notes, and backup tools.

 The Windows version includes offline Piper text-to-speech.